matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 - FALSE

 ```
-vertical scaling, requires moving services from one VM to another VM with more or fewer resources
+Vertical scaling, requires moving services from one VM to another VM with more or fewer resources
 ```

 **Question 35: Your team is developing a new pipeline to analyze a stream of data from sensors on manufacturing devices.